 You may have the TB bacteria however, still not have a serious illness.

-Your immune system prevents you from getting Tuberculosis despite the presence of Mycobacterium tuberculosis.
+Your immune system prevents you from getting TB despite the presence of Mycobacterium tuberculosis.

 Therefore you do have the infection, but the bacteria are inactive and do not show any sign or symptom.

-Latent TB is inactive TB, however, it can get active.
+Latent TB infection is inactive TB, however, it can get active.

 Therefore, treatment is still required to prevent it from becoming active.
 It is also not contagious.